Gankare/Starlitseas_Dokumentation/README.md

 # Some of my work on Starlitseas
 ## Character movement and abillites
 The character is half of the game, espacially in a parkour speedrun game.
-So i work on the movement on and of the entire project, the movement script is pretty big so i wont go over it all.
+So i worked on the movement on and off the entire project, the movement script is pretty big so i wont go over it all.

 Image of whole player movement scipt:
 ![](/Assets/PlayerCharacter_WholeScript.png)